A subplot is any secondary plot or storyline that supports the main plot of a novel, play or movie.

 This subplot eventually becomes intertwined with the main plot when Hamlet becomes convinced that his uncle is responsible for his father’s death.

-This leads directly to the final confrontation between Hamlet and his uncle, which ends up killing both men after Hamlet’s mother drinks poison in
+This leads directly to the final confrontation between Hamlet and his uncle, which ends up killing both men after Hamlet’s mother drinks poison intended for her son.

 Examples Of Subplot In Screenwriting